Start a conversation

-Information about Mancora for beginners
+Information about Mancora for Beginners

 Mini guide to Mancora

-1. Mancora?
+1. Mancora

 2. Where is it?

-Mancora (Peru) is located on the Pacific coast at 1165 km of the Northern Peruvian Pan-American Highway.
-120 Km South of the Peru, and 1165 kilometers north of Lima, (capital city of Peru).
+Mancora (Peru) is located on the Pacific coast at 1165 km on the Northern Peruvian Pan-American Highway.
 It´s very close to the Ecuador border.
 It´s frequented by visitors coming from or going to Ecuador.
+Mancora is the furthest northern seaside town of the province of Talara in the Department of Piura, Northern Peru.

 3. What makes Mancora so special?

 There are two main standout qualities about Mancora and its surrounding beaches.
 Firstly, the enviable climate (300 days of sunshine a year and 60% of average air humidity) and secondly, the very good conditions for surfing and kitesurf.
-There are also wave breaks with waves that are small enough for beginner surfers.
+There are also wave breaks with waves that are small enough for beginners.

-Pocitas is a stunning beach that´s located in the Mancora district and is considered the most beautiful beach in Peru.
+Pocitas is a stunning beach that´s located in Mancora and is considered the most beautiful beach in Peru.
 Pocitas and Vichayito (continuation of Pocitas) have beautiful houses / bungalows for rent and lodgings on the turquoise seashore with green palm trees gardens.

 3. What makes Mancora so special - Orange Nation